jules2689/trudeau/docs/2020-04-21/post_news.md

 Your predictions were that we would have between 1200 and 1600 deaths by today and in fact we're at 1700.
 That's the second time your short-term predictions are off.
-My question is should we still trust them?and more specifically when you're looking at quÉbec where there are now 54% of all canadian deaths, are you concerned about the situation?is there something quÉbec is doing wrong that would explain the situation?
+My question is should we still trust them? and more specifically when you're looking at quÉbec where there are now 54% of all canadian deaths, are you concerned about the situation? is there something quÉbec is doing wrong that would explain the situation?